noahehall/theBookOfNoah/databases/mysql_new.md

   - `\G` show results vertically; easier to read for small results/screens

 # IMPORTANT NOTES
+  - `show create table`
+    - only method for viewing the options for a table
   - column index types
     - BTREE:
     - RTREE